Blog posts

 Published:

 hotel Hilbert’s Paradox is a thought experiment in mathematics which was first proposed by the renowned mathematician David Hilbert in the early 20th century.
 The paradox challenges our intuition and understanding of the concept of infinity.
 It has important implications for our understanding of the nature of mathematical objects and the limits of human knowledge.
 Hilbert’s Paradox is a prime example of a problem that highlights the counterintuitive nature of infinity and the challenges that arise when dealing with infinite sets.
+By illustrating how an infinite hotel can always accommodate more guests, even when fully occupied, it demonstrates the strange and paradoxical properties of infinite systems.
 Read more

 The birthday paradox